0xC3-dev/BO3Z_Tool/README.md

 * Aimbot: Refine Aimbot and add Skeleton/Bone Selection.
 * ESP: Add Skeleton ESP.
 * Exploits: Fix JetPack feature.
 Fix No Spread.
-* Config System: Add Config System to Load/Save feature states.
+* Config System: Add the rest of the features to the config system.

 ## NOTE
 * This tool will have bugs present.
 I will do my best to squash as many as possible.
 If you wish to improve upon the codebase, feel free to make pull requests.
 Meaningful contributions are always welcome!